fbgrigolo/countdownWithJS/README.md

 # countdownWithJS

-A simple class to countdown some input date
+A simple class to countdown some input date.
 Advisable to use together with setInterval() with 1 second interval for continuous update.

 ### Working example: